Drone-Home/drone-home-combined/README.md

      - Includes an accessible safety switch for emergency control.
    - **Interfaces**: Integrated with ROS2 and OpenCV for simple user interaction.

-How to run project components and known Bugs:
+**How to run project components and known Bugs:**
-Please see the readme.md file in the ros2_ws folder for the main setup instructions
+- Please see the readme.md file in the ros2_ws folder for the main setup instructions and known bugs